 Prof. Dr. Eng.
 Daniel Dutkiewicz (born in 1936) – graduate of the Faculty of Mechanics at the Moscow Technical Institute of Fishing Industry and Economy (1954-1959).
 Employed at the Sea Fisheries Institute since 1st September 1959 at the Department of Fishing Industry Technology as an assistant.
 He habilitated at the Fisheries Faculty of the Agricultural Academy in 1967.
 He received the associate professor title in natural science in 1985.
 He is a pioneer in fish processing mechanisation in Poland.
 Author of many patents.
 The head of the Department of Fish Processing Mechanization at the Sea Fisheries Institute.
 Deputy Director of the Institute, who also acted as the Director in 1988 and 1999-2000.
 Lecturer at the Agricultural Academy in Szczecin and the Gdańsk University of Technology.
 Though he retired in 2006, he remains active at the Koszalin University of Technology.

-Prof. Bohdan Draganik (born in 1937) – a graduate of the Fisheries Faculty of the Agricultural Academy in Olsztyn (1958).
-An employee of the Sea Fisheries Institute since 1973.
+Prof. Bohdan Draganik (1937-2018) – a graduate of the Fisheries Faculty of the Agricultural Academy in Olsztyn (1958).
+An employee of the Sea Fisheries Institute since 1965.
 He specialised in the ecology of fish as well as the population dynamics of industrial species of fish.
 He served the function of an executive secretary to the International South-East Atlantic Fishery Commission in Madrid.
 He habilitated at the Agricultural Academy in Szczecin in 1975 and received an associate professor title in 1986.
 In 1979-1984, he was the Institute’s Director.
-Currently, he is retired.

 Prof. Józef Sosiński (1937-2016) – graduate of the Fisheries Faculty of the Agricultural Academy in Olsztyn (1961).
 He received his doctoral degree in 1971 and habilitated in ichthyology in 1983, at the Marine Fishery and Food Technology Faculty of the Agricultural Academy in Szczecin.
 After he completed his studies, he served his internship at marine fishery companies.
 He received the professor’s title in 1999.
 From 1964, until his retirement in 2005, he was an employee of the NMFRI in Gdynia, who served as a head of several units, which specialized in the assessment of the raw material base for the deep-sea fishery.
 A participant of many research cruises and research on fishing vessels in different areas of the Atlantic, the Indian Ocean and Antarctica, also as an organiser and head of expeditions.
 His scientific achievements are mainly focused on the biology of industrial fish, assessment of their resources and fishing opportunities.
 Apart from their scientific value, the research was meaningful in practice.
 A member of the Polish Academy of Sciences Committee of Marine Research and Committee on Polar Research of many years’ standing.
 Retired since 2005.